pkiraly/pkiraly.github.io/_posts/2018-01-18-marc21-in-spark.md

 It is important to escape asteriks with the backslash character (`\*`), this guarantees, that the shell will not substitutes that line with the names of all the files matches the pattern.

+3) Retrieve output:

-The output is a directory, you can extract the results into one file with the following command:
+The output is a directory, you can extract the results into a single file with the following command:

 ```bash
 cat output/part-* > output.csv